Atlas Press Co. Model 74 Drill Press Rebuild

 Replacement - Nachi 6204-2NSE

-Once I had the bearings in hand I stripped the drill press down to it's basic components.
+Once I had the bearings in hand I stripped the drill press down to its basic components.
 All parts were degreased and wire brushed with some lightly sand blasted.
 The rust on the base (which is well over 60lbs) was quite thick and required chipping off with a hammer and punch.
 The vertical post was wet sanded with fine abrasive paper 4 times before the paper came up clean.
 Parts to be painted were wiped down with mineral spirits before painting.
-I had my local paint store match up the paint to the color of the press with an oil based self priming low gloss paint. by Benjamin Moore.
+I had my local paint store match up the paint to the color of the press with an oil based self priming low gloss paint by Benjamin Moore.
 It got two coats a day apart and it seems to be very durable as it is very hard to get off areas that needed to be paint free upon reassembly.

 The last item was to fabricate a bracket to secure the back end of the belt guard to the motor mounting plate.
 I used heavy galvanized steel which I had on hand and cut it to shape, then ground down the rough edges and painted them.

-It took a bit of trial and error to find a position where the spindle pulley would spin true as it had spun on it's spindle.
+It took a bit of trial and error to find a position where the spindle pulley would spin true as it had spun on its spindle.
 I had cleaned up the surfaces as best I could but it still took a bit of experimenting to stop the pulley from wobbling.
 I'm so pleased as it starts and runs so smoothly and the quill operates very smoothly also.